How does CERF+ define "craft" as an artistic discipline?

 - Demonstrate technical competency and personal identity

-- Be created by the applicant artist in a studio; some of the work may be created by others under his/her direct supervision
+- Be created by the applicant artist.
+However, portions of the work may be created by others under his/her direct supervision

-- Not be produced with commercial kits, molds, patterns, plans, prefabricated forms or other commercial methods
+- Not be based upon commercial kits, molds, patterns, or plans

 - Be created in the United States or by a U.S. artist while temporarily working abroad.

-CERF+ assistance is given to individual craft artists in three categories:
+CERF+ assistance is given to individual artists in three categories:

-For the three years before your recent emergency, you must have earned at least 50% of your income from the sale of your craft art (a portion of this income may come from a related activity, such as teaching craft) and spent at least 50% of your work time producing and marketing your work.
+For the three years before your recent emergency, you must have earned the majority of your livelihood from the sale of your art and activities related to your art, been engaged in producing a body of work in a craft discipline (or disciplines), and spent at least 50% of your work time in design, creation, production, and marketing that work.

-CERF+ recognizes that certain craft artists are producing bodies of work that are experimental, sufficiently new, or may not be commercially viable in the short term, yet are an important part of the vitality of the craft field.
-We understand that in some of these cases an artist may need to generate the majority of his or her income from sources other than the sale of this work.
-An applicant in this category must meet other, more stringent qualifications than the income/time requirement above.
+CERF+ recognizes that certain artists working in craft disciplines are producing bodies of work that are experimental, sufficiently new, or may not be commercially viable in the short term, yet are an important part of the vitality of the craft field.
+While it is expected the applicant had a viable, ongoing livelihood at the time of the emergency, we understand that he or she may have needed to generate the majority of income from sources other than the sale of this work.
+An applicant in this category must meet other, more stringent qualifications than the art income/time requirement above.
 To be eligible, you must demonstrate outstanding quality and depth of work and commitment to your career through added documentation.
 See Supporting Documentation page for details.

-CERF+ recognizes that many of the most acclaimed craft artists of tomorrow have only started to establish their careers today.
-We understand that these promising artists may not have years of significant income from their craft, but have gained recognition for their skill and creativity, and have taken strides to enter the professional realm.
-We are eager to assist a craft artist who can show his/her young career was on a clear trajectory to professional success before a recent, severe emergency took it off course.
-However, an applicant in this category must meet other, more stringent qualifications than the income/time requirement specified for a professional craft artist.
+CERF+ recognizes that many of the most acclaimed artists of tomorrow working in craft disciplines have only started to establish their careers today.
+We understand that these promising artists may not have years of significant income from their art, but have gained recognition for their skill and creativity, and have taken strides to enter the professional realm.
+We are eager to assist an artist who can show his/her young career was on a clear trajectory to professional success and he/she was otherwise financially independent before a recent, severe emergency took the art career off course.
+However, an applicant in this category must meet other, more stringent qualifications than the art income/time requirement specified for the category (1) of Professional Artist Working in a Craft Discipline.
 To be eligible, you must demonstrate outstanding quality and depth of work and commitment to your career through added documentation.
 See Supporting Documentation page for details.

 1) Suffered a recent career-threatening emergency